 “...visceral pop-edged indie...” - Clash

-Following the release of the acclaimed I’ve Got Too Many Friends, ACRYLIC now prepare to release their follow up single Money From Home, out on 22nd February 2019 via Scottish Fiction.
+Following the release of the acclaimed I’ve Got Too Many Friends, ACRYLIC now release their follow up single Money From Home, out now via Scottish Fiction.

 Money From Home is a break up song that takes the listener on an emotive journey.
 “The first verse centres around a peaceful moment,” Frontman Andreas Chrsitodoulidis elaborates, “sleeping beside someone during a snowstorm and that feeling that the room becomes the entire world for a night.
 The second verse explores the onset of tiredness and the acknowledgement that you’re drifting apart gradually.
 The chorus and middle 8 represent acceptance and farewell”.
 Oozing with atmosphere and celestial soundscapes, ACRYLIC’s staple blend of sweeping guitars and tranquil harmonies are at the forefront.
 Andreas’ impassioned baritone floats over the twinkling musicality, whilst also reflecting the song’s poetic lyricism effortlessly.